AhmedMoawad/easy-to-go-with-react/README.md

-# React Tutorial
+# Easy To Go with React
-This is a Simple React Tutorial for all who to build web apps using React
+This is the first Tutorial in <strong> Easy to Go </strong> tutorial series.
+In this tutorial we will talk about how to go through <strong> React </strong> and prepare you to be able to build web apps using the amazing <strong> React </strong>

 ## Table of Contents